North Hills High School

 North Hills High School is a suburban high school located in Ross Township, a northern suburb of Pittsburgh.
 It serves students in grades 9–12 in the North Hills School District.
-The school's mascot is the Indian and its official colors are red and white.
+North Hills High School’s mascot is the Indian, with red and white as the school colors.

 Academic achievement

 North Hills High School consistently scores in the top 20% of Pennsylvania Public High Schools with its PSSA scores.